Baal Shem Tov, or Besht — the founder of Chasidism —

 Click here to read sections, get ordering information, etc.

-neohasid's list to get updates about the book, discounts, and more.
+neohasid's list to get updates about the book and about new liturgy, songs, and more.

 Read Rabbi David Seidenberg's reflections on Art Green's review of Kabbalah and Ecology in Tikkun, Winter 2017.